 This page covers a wealth of knowledge about Indian art paintings from the ancient past to present..
 India has always been known for its varied cultural wealth and has an incredibly strong historical tradition pertaining to it's paintings.

-The paintings make up one of the most diverse collections of paintings of any nation on earth all of which tremendously influenced by local cultures, climates, social practises and religions.
+The paintings make up one of the most diverse collections of paintings of any nation on earth all of which tremendously influenced by local cultures, climates, social practises and religions

 One of the unique things about Indian paintings is that they are usually representative or at least connected to highly significant religious or cultural events.
-Other than these two main themes it is possible to find pure and eternal love in the paintings of one of the oldest civilisations on earth.
+Other than these two main themes it is possible to find pure and eternal love in the paintings of one of the oldest civilizations on earth.

 Thousands of years of influence from dramatical diverse cultures, religious practices, landscapes, and ethnicities created one of the most varied collection of different painting styles in the world.

 Generations later, eastern paintings were the latest fashion in India and usually consisted of images of the Buddha and his works.
-The complete works of Gautama Buddha were illustrated and preserved for future generations.Around the same period as this, western Indian art paintings concentrated on life and works of lord Krishna.
-Illustrations such as Gitagovindam and various hymns were inscribed on an entire series of miniature paintings.
-The paintings served as manuals of religious ceremonies and philosophies and thus had a huge role to play for the future generations of Hindus.
+The complete works of Gautama Buddha were illustrated and preserved for future generations.

-In time, the kings saw the growing demand and the tremendous interest people had in these fine arts.
-They established several schools and colleges were established and began some of the first art schools in the world.
-They set out to teach many art forms to a willing audience meaning that the evolution of Indian would simply never end.
 One of the the interesting things about Indian paintings is the fact that each emperor who ruled the country had a different choice of art.
 What this meant was that they each promoted a new style resulting in essentially a new style for each generation of India's people.
 Surprisingly this is one of the main reasons why Indian art is one of the most diverse and mixed in the world.

 The period of oil paintings in India was another fascinating chapter in the country's history.
-These were primarily paintings painted onto canvas or cloth with coloured oils.
-This technique which was popularized by a very successful and well known artist, Raja Ravi Varma who lived in teh 18th century.
+These were primarily paintings painted onto canvas or cloth with coloured oils.This technique which was popularized by a very successful and well known artist, Raja Ravi Varma who lived in teh 18th century.
 He focused his work around the great epics such as Ramayana and Mahabharata and also many of the episodes relating to krishna.
-The oil paintings always gave the painting a ‘live’ impression and the glossy finish made the painting look real.
+The oil paintings always gave the painting a ‘live’ impression and the glossy finish made the painting look real.Raja Ravi Varma is the proud winner of 1st Prize at the Vienna Art Exhibition in 1873 and since then oil paintings in India have taken on a world of their own with great artists like MF Hussain continuing the art.There hundreds of variations of paintings styles and art forms, most of which are still practised to this day.
+Some of the most popular include:

 Originating from in the state of Bihar, these kinds of paintings were patronized by village women who turned their thoughts into art.
 These kinds of paintings became very popular and have become an integral part of the Indian community.